IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Pseudonymity - the ability to use a persistent identifier not linked to one's offline identity - is an important feature for many end-users, as it allows them different degrees of disguised identity and privacy online.
 This can allow an enabling environment for users to exercise other rights, including freedom of expression and political participation, without fear or direct identification or discrimination.

+Example: In the development of the IPv6 protocol, it was discussed to embed a Media Access Control (MAC) address into unique IP addresses.
+This would make it possible for eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node.
+This is why standardization efforts like Privacy Extensions for Stateless Address Autoconfiguration in IPv6 {{RFC4941}} and MAC address randomization {{draft-zuniga-mac-address-randomization}} have been pursued.

 Example:
 Generally, pseudonymous identifiers cannot be simply reverse engineered.
 Some early approaches took approaches such as simple hashing of IP addresses, but these could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym.

-Example: There are also efforts for application layer protocols, like Oblivious DNS Over HTTPS, {{draft-pauly-dprive-oblivious-doh}} that can separate identifiers from requests.
+Example: There are also efforts for application layer protocols, like Oblivious HTTP, {{draft-ietf-ohai-ohttp/}}, that can separate identifiers from requests.

 Impacts: